Randolph W. Thrower: Recognition

 In 1993, Thrower received the American Bar Association Medal, the ABA's highest honor, for his public, professional, and government service.
 He was the recipient in 1995 of the Court of Federal Claims Special Service Award and received the Tax Section's Distinguished Service Award for 1996.
 In 1992 he received the Leadership Award of the Atlanta Bar Association and more recently the Segal-Tweed Founders Award of the Lawyers' Committee for Civil Rights Under Law.
 Thrower was presented with the "American Inns of Court Professionalism Award for the Eleventh Circuit" in May 2003.

 Personal life

 He was married for 70 years to Margaret Logan Munroe, whom he met at Emory.
 They lived in Atlanta and had five children.
-He turned 100 in September 2013 and died in March 2014 at his home in Atlanta.
+She predeceased him on February 17, 2009.
+He turned 100 on September 5, 2013 and died on March 8, 2014, at his home in Atlanta.